wxshope/lotus-sign/README.md

 ### Install Go

 ## Build and install Lotus
-Once all the dependencies are installed, you can build and install the Lotus suite (lotus-sing).
+Once all the dependencies are installed, you can build and install the Lotus suite (lotus-sign).

  : 1 Clone the repository: